felixge/faster-than-c/README.md

 when plotting the heapTotal.
 The heapTotal is the amount of memory v8 reserves storing you JavaScript objects in.
 V8 reserves this memory so it doesn't have to do a new allocation whenever you create an object, which would be rather slow.
-Anyway, when plotting the heapTotal, we get a graph like this:
+Anyway, when plotting the heapUsage, we get a graph like this:

 <a href="./faster-than-c/raw/master/figures/mysql2-vs-poc/pdfs/memory-line.pdf">
   <img width="512" src="./faster-than-c/raw/master/figures/mysql2-vs-poc/pngs/memory-line.png">